lavanaythakral/portfolio1/content/_index.md

 The year 2020 has been significant in building myself as a software developer and exploring different interests.
 Over the last semester, I had been working at [Fluid Interfaces, MIT Media Lab](https://www.media.mit.edu/groups/fluid-interfaces/overview/).
-You can check out more about this work here!
+You can check out more about this work in a blog soon!
 Before that, I interned at [Mathworks Bangalore](https://in.mathworks.com/?s_tid=gn_logo) and worked with the Simulink design verifier team.
 In a month, I will be joining [Blue Jeans by Verizon](https://www.bluejeans.com/).
 I am excited about the projects I'll be working on there.

-By the time I graduate in July, I would have ~ 1.2 years of software development experience.
+By the time I graduate in July, I will have ~ 1.2 years of software development experience.
 Recruiters are welcome to get in touch.

 This website is my pet project, and I aim to build this slowly and carefully with things that I find interesting and worth sharing.